zcallan/flex-react/README.md

-Flex React v1.2.6
+Flex React v1.2.7
 ==========================

 Flex React is a grid-based set of components for React.
 It offers the following features:

- - Created to be lightweight grid solution
+ - Created to be a lightweight grid solution
  - Component-based grid system
  - Styles written using CSS flexbox
  - All styling used is prefixed to work across browsers